lezojeda/personal-website-v3/README.md

    - **Initialize Output Directory**: The `mkdirp` library ensures the `dist` directory exists.
    - **Metadata Extraction**: `getPosts` reads posts metadata (e.g., title, publication date) from Markdown files in `content/blog` and sorts them.
    - **Index Page Generation**:
-     - `renderIndexPage` generates the main index page, listing the latest 5 posts.
+     - `renderBlogPage` generates the main index page, listing the latest 5 posts.
      - Pagination is created using `generatePagination` for additional pages.
    - **Post Pages Generation**: Each individual blog post is rendered as an HTML page using `renderPostPage`.